eflautt/ga-data-science/lessons/lesson-7/readme.md

 - What is r-squared?
 - What is a residual?

 Recall the central metric introduced for linear regressions, r-squared.
 If we had to compare two models we **built**, one with an r-squared of .79, and another of .81, which model performed better?
-If r-squared is an explanation of variance, then we know the value closer to 1, .82, is a better model.
+If r-squared is an explanation of variance, then we know the value closer to 1 (.82) is a better model.
 But what about error?
 Does r-squared tell us how far off our predictions are?
 Or about the scale of that error?
 How do you explain r-squared to a business owner?

 It is typical to use multiple prediction metrics while solving for an optimal solution to a regression problem.
 In particular, we're interested in the advantages of a loss function; that is, putting a cost against our prediction algorithm.
 While we use r-squared to inch our ways closer to 1, we'll explore loss functions and find ways to **refine** our model in order to minimize that value toward 0.

+**Check:** What is r-squared?
+What is a residual?

 ---